The Ultimate Guide to

 Uphold data privacy rights

-GDPR Breaches and Fines
+GDPR breaches and fines

 Data protection regulators in each European country administer GDPR fines.
 How much you will pay will depend on ten criteria, including: